 Historically, individual treatments are administered sequentially one by one starting with the mildest treatments and advancing to more powerful agents as dictated by need.
 However, due to the development of newer drugs with fewer side effects creates the possibility of using them in combination to achieve better results.
 Medications that are in common use for prostate cancer are Casodex, Nilutamide, ketoconazole, estrogen, Zytiga, Xtandi, Xofigo, Leukine, Cyclophosphamide, Taxotere, Carboplatin, Avastin, Revlimid, Xeloda, Jevtana, Xgeva and Zometa.

 Most treatments, when they are effective, will drop or stabilize PSA within 60-90 days after starting therapy (Provenge and Xofigo are exceptions to this rule).
 So if PSA continues rising or if unacceptable side effects occur, a change in therapy needs to be considered.

 Rapid Doubling Time

 Men with hormone refractory disease and a rapidly rising PSA, especially after an antiandrogen like Casodex has been tried, are less likely to respond to secondary hormonal maneuvers such as Nilutamide, ketoconazole and estrogen.
-Initial chemotherapy to get the disease under control may be advisable.
-If a good response is attained, secondary hormonal agents can be used to suppress return of the disease and maintain a longer remission after the chemotherapy is stopped.
+However, newer agents such as Zytiga and Xtandi are much more likely to obtain a meaningful remission.
+Early chemotherapy with Taxotere or Jevtana may also be advisable in cases where the cancer is behaving more aggressively.
+If a good response is attained and the disease becomes stablized, immune therapy with Provenge can be considered.

 Pain Management & Radiation